-31 The power hereinbefore conferred upon the said lessees to Power to cross purchase and take land under the provisions of The Lands Clauses roads and streets.
-Act shall not enable them to purchase or take any public road or street, but the Governor in Council may, by the said lease or at any time thereafter, grant to the said lessees the power to construct the said railway across or under or over any specified public road or street, subject to such conditions as may be thought fit, and the said lessees shall thereupon have power to construct the said railway across any such public road or street.
+31 The power hereinbefore conferred upon the said lessees to purchase and take land under the provisions of The Lands Clauses Act shall not enable them to purchase or take any public road or street, but the Governor in Council may, by the said lease or at any time thereafter, grant to the said lessees the power to construct the said railway across or under or over any specified public road or street, subject to such conditions as may be thought fit, and the said lessees shall thereupon have power to construct the said railway across any such public road or street.

-32 Where the said railway crosses any public road or street on a Gates to be level, the said lessees shall erect, and at all times maintain, good and erected where sufficient gates across such road or street on each side of the said railway roads are crossed on a level. where the same shall communicate therewith, and shall employ proper persons to open and shut such gates; and such gates shall be kept constantly closed across such road or street on each side of the said railway where the same shall communicate therewith, and the said lessees shall employ proper persons to open and shut such gates, and such gates shall be kept constantly closed across such road or street on both sides of the said railway, except during the time when horses, cattle, carts, or carriages passing along the same shall have to cross the said railway; and such gates shall be of such dimensions and so constructed as when closed to fence in the said railway and prevent cattle or horses passing along the road from entering upon the said railway, and the persons entrusted with the care of such gates shall cause the same to be closed as soon as such horses, cattle, carts, or carriages shall have passed through the same, under a penalty of Forty Shillings for every default therein.
+32 Where the said railway crosses any public road or street on a A.D.
+1891. level, the said lessees shall erect, and at all times maintain, good and sufficient gates across such road or street on each side of the said railway where the same shall communicate therewith, and shall employ proper roads are crossed persons to open and shut such gates; and such gates shall be kept on a level. constantly closed across such road or street on each side of the said railway where the same shall communicate therewith, and the said lessees shall employ proper persons to open and shut such gates, and such gates shall be kept constantly closed across such road or street on both sides of the said railway, except during the time when horses, cattle, carts, or carriages passing along the same shall have to cross the said rail-way; and such gates shall be of such dimensions and so constructed as when closed to fence in the said railway and prevent cattle or horses passing along the road from entering upon the said railway, and the persons entrusted with the care of such gates shall cause the same to be closed as soon as such horses, cattle, carts, or carriages shall have passed through the same, under a penalty of Forty Shillings for every default therein: